DeadPool-38/planet_price_proyect/README.md

-# MarketSphere - E-Commerce Platform
+# Planet Price - E-Commerce Platform

 A full-featured, production-ready e-commerce web application built with Django REST Framework and React.
 MarketSphere provides a complete marketplace solution with buyer and seller functionalities, internationalization support, and a modern, responsive UI.